djbrown/hbscorez/.github/CONTRIBUTING.md

 ## Package Management

 If you want to add new dependencies to the project, make sure their license is compatible with the MIT license.
-You can automatically generate attributions via `pipenv run pip-licenses -csaum > ATTRIBUTIONS.md`
+You can automatically generate attributions via `pipenv run pip-licenses -sau --from classifier -f markdown > ATTRIBUTIONS.md`

 This Project uses [Pipenv](https://github.com/pypa/pipenv/) for managing Python Packages.<br/>
 Install new dependencies from pypi via `pipenv install <PACKAGE>`.